Trump says ‘big’ trade deal possible ‘once UK gets rid of shackles’

 Buckingham Palace

-Wearing a muted jade A-line coat and pleated dress in shades of grey, jade and dusky pink with a matching hat, the queen shook hands warmly with Mr Trump and smiled broadly before turning to greet Mrs Trump.
+The queen, wearing a muted jade A-line coat and pleated dress in shades of grey, jade and dusky pink with a matching hat, shook hands warmly with Mr Trump and smiled broadly before turning to greet Mrs Trump.

-The Prince of Wale accompanied the president as he strode on to the lawns to inspect the guard of honour and chatted at length with some of the guardsmen.
+After meeting the queen, Mr Trump strode on to the lawns with the Prince of Wales to inspect the guard of honour and chatted at length with some of the guardsmen.

 Watching from a palace balcony overlooking the garden was Mr Trump’s daughter Ivanka and her husband – the president’s adviser Jared Kushner.